neoforged/.github/primers/26.1/index.md

 - `net.minecraft.world.entity.ai.sensing.NearestVisibleLivingEntitySensor#requires` is no longer implemented by default.
 - `net.minecraft.world.level.levelgen.WorldOptions#generate_features` field in JSON has been renamed to `generate_structures` to match its java field name.
 - `net.minecraft.world.level.levelgen.blockpredicates.BlockPredicate#ONLY_IN_AIR_PREDICATE` now matches the air tag instead of just the air block.
+- `net.minecraft.world.level.levelgen.placement.CountPlacement` can now have up to 4096 instances of the feature instead of up to 256.
 - `net.minecraft.world.level.timers`
     - `FunctionCallback`, `FunctionTagCallback` now use `id` instead of `Name` when serializing
     - `TimerCallbacks` now uses `type` instead of `Type` when serializing